-This Requirement is considered as a red flag.
+This Requirement is considered as a red flag applied at the Entity.
 Any non-compliance (failure to comply with the law) will be taken seriously and will require a mandatory follow-up plan.

-PRINCIPLE 2 - QUALITY & TRACEABILITY
+Principle 2 - quality & traceability

 Purpose: To ensure optimal and consistent quality with assurance of physical traceability, from cocoa pods to dry cocoa beans.